edburtnieks-private/portfolio/content/posts/auszra-research.md

 * Introduction and inspiration about this specific method of learning a new language
 * Clear steps and application that will save time by using this method
 * Responsive design
-* Translate site in different languages
+* Translate the site in different languages

 ### 5. Who are the competitors?
 What have they done?

-Sometimes it is useful to see what similar existing tools, websites, applications exist out there.
-What makes our one stand out?
+Sometimes it is useful to see what similar tools, websites, applications already exist out there.
+What will make our one stand out?
 What are the common features between them?
-What are the noticeable differences that makes one better than other?
+What are the noticeable differences that make one better than others?

 * Duolingo
 * Memrise